JrVerbiest/jrverbiest.github.io/README.md

 <br>

-## 🎓 & 🔬Personal project
+## 🔬Personal project

 - [Object detection](https://github.com/JrVerbiest/Object-Detection)

   An Edge AI project using the NVIDIA® Jetson Nano™ Developer Kit (4GB) and the Intel® RealSense™ Depth Camera D435i.
-This pet project is mainly to acquire knowledge about computer vision in general and object detection more specifically.
+This pet project is mainly to acquire more in-depth knowledge about computer vision in general and object detection more specifically.
+In the project, tools such as Edge Impulse Studio is used.

 <br>